-Michaelson: Did you have any mobil app building experience when you starting thinking about Schollyme as an app?
+Michaelson: Did you have any mobil app building experience when you started thinking about Schollyme as an app?

 Melvin: Absolutely Not!
 I was barely even using apps at the time.

-Michaelson: Melvin was so matter of fact with his statement about not knowing anything about app building when he started Schollyme that we both laughed out load.
-We chuckled at the preposition of starting an app company with no prior experience.
+Michaelson: Melvin was so matter of fact with his statement about not knowing anything about app building when he started Schollyme that we both laughed out loud.
+We chuckled at the proposition of starting an app company with no prior experience.

 But I digress.
 Let’s get back to business.